flutter/flutter/engine/src/flutter/lib/spirv/README.md

 ## Testing

-## Exception Tests
+### Exception Tests

 These tests rely on the `.spvasm` (SPIR-V Assembly)  and `.glsl` files contained under `test/exception_shaders` in this directory.
 They are compiled to binary SPIR-V using `spirv-asm`, from the SwiftShader dependency.
 They are tested by testing/dart/spirv_exception_test.dart as part of the normal suite of dart tests.
 The purpose of these tests is to exercise every explicit failure path for shader transpilation.
 Each `glsl` or `spvasm` file should include a comment describing the failure that it is testing.
 The given files should be valid apart from the single failure case they are testing.

+To test the exception tests directly: `./testing/run_tests.py --type dart --dart-filter spirv_exception_test.dart`

-## Pixel Tests
+### Pixel Tests

-Pixel test are not yet checked in, and should run as part of unit-testing for each implementation of `dart:ui`.
+Pixel tests should run as part of unit-testing for each implementation of `dart:ui`.
+Currently, FragmentShader is only supported in C++.
 These tests aim to validate the correctness of transpilation to each target language.
-Each shader should render the color green #00FF00 for a correct transpilation, and any other color for failure.
-They will be a combination of `.spvasm` files and more-readable GLSL files that are compiled to SPIR-V via `glslang`, provided by the SwiftShader dependency.
-Information for pixel tests will be expanded in a follow-up PR.
+Each shader should render the color green for a correct transpilation, and any other color for failure.
+They will be a GLSL files that are compiled to SPIR-V via `shaderc`.
+Therefor, the `fragColor` should resolve to `vec4(0.0, 1.0, 0.0, 1.0)` for all tests.

-These tests will be able to be run alone by executing `./ui_unittests` in the build-output directory.
+In each test, the uniform `a` is initialized with the value of 1.0.
+This is important so that expressions are not simplified during GLSL to SPIR-V compilation, which may result in the removal of the op being tested.

+To test the pixel tests directly: `./testing/run_tests.py --type dart --dart-filter fragment_shader_test.dart`

+#### A Note on Test Isolation

+Even the simplest GLSL program tests several instructions, so no test us completely isolated to a single op.
+Also, some of the GLSL 450 op tests will use addition in subtraction, along with the actual op being tested.
+However, the GLSL program for each test file is kept as simple as possible, to satisfy these conditions: pass if the op works, and fail if the op does not work.
+In some tests, it is sufficient to only call the GLSL op once, while other may need more calls to more completelty test the op.
+Many ops support scalars, vectors, or a combination as parameters.
+Most tests default to using scalars as params, but vec2, vec3, and vec4 parameters are also tested.

+- vec2 is tested as a paramter in glsl_op_normalize.glsl
+- vec3 is tested as a parameter in glsl_op_cross.glsl
+- vec4 is tested as a parameter in glsl_op_length.glsl

+### Adding New Tests

+To add a new test, add a glsl (fragment shader tests) or spvasm (spirv exception tests) src file to a `lib/spirv/test/` subfolder, and add the file as a source to the corresponding `BUILD.gn`.

+- New files in `exception_shaders` are automatically tested in `testing/dart/spirv_exception_test`.
+- New files in `supported_op_shaders` and `supported_glsl_op_shaders` are automatically tested in `testing/dart/fragment_shader_test`.
+- New files in `general_shaders` are not automatically tested and must add a new manual test case in `testing/dart/fragment_shader_test`.